rooster06/Kaggle-Titanic-Machine-Learning-from-Disaster/README.md

   g.checking the embarked predictor shows that two of the observations have no data, lets discard these observations

-  h. i ran through a combination of interaction terms in variables, and kept editing and rediting the same interaction terms code and the variable below gave a good improvement in predition since we know that women have a high proportion of survival and occupants of first class have high proportions of survival lets combine these two variables into a varibale called papi
+  h. i ran through a combination of interaction terms in variables, and kept editing and rediting the same interaction terms code and the variable below gave a good improvement in predition since we know that women have a high proportion of survival and occupants of first class have high proportions of survival lets combine these two variables into a varibale called papa

   i. lets create a variable called tic which has the alphabet initial in the cabin variable